 Conclusion.
 A difference between online and offline communication is related not to difficulties with regulation of aggression (anger and hostility), but to a lack of empathy and tolerance, and signs of Internet addiction.

-Keywords: communication rules; online; adolescents; intergenerational comparisons; tolerance, empathy; anger; hostility; propensity to Internet addiction
+communication rules; online; adolescents; intergenerational comparisons; tolerance, empathy; anger; hostility; propensity to Internet addiction

 Background.
 Perfectionism is a multidimensional personality trait related to an individuals desire to achieve optimal performance.
 From this perspective, perfectionism plays an important role in students’ motivation and their interpretation of the contexts for achievement.
 However, perfectionism which is encouraged by the views of others may result in increased performance levels of undergraduate university students.